Most of the fun on Svalbard happens in Spitsbergen, the largest island in the Svalbard archipelago, and home to administrative center Longyearbyen.

 You may also wish to pay a visit to the world's northernmost church - Svalbard Church in Longyearbyen.
 It is part of the Church of Norway, and hosts both religious services and cultural gatherings.
 It is open 24 hours a day, and welcomes travelers to stop in and take a moment for quiet contemplation.

 Conde Nast Traveler has called Spitsbergen one of the best places on earth to view the northern lights.
-The magazine recommends Spitsbergen for those who want to truly experience the beauty of the northern lights.
+The magazine recommends Spitsbergen for those who want to truly experience the beauty of the northern lights - and mentions that the Trapper's hotel has a rooftop observatory where you can do just that without even setting foot outside.
 If you're in Spitsbergen between November and March, you're likely to find a night when you can see the northern lights in all their beauty - just don't forget to bundle up.